-The ‘Mother City’ as it is affectionately known, Cape Town is oldest city in all of South Africa and one of the most beautiful cities in the entire world.
-Dominated by the iconic Table Mountain, Cape Town offers its visitors a unique mix of historical sites, top notch beaches, great food and unrivaled natural scenery for a large metro.
-It’s also a good base for exploring the surrounding Winelands, where award winning wine has been made for hundreds of years as well as rugged Cape Point to the south, where ships have been rounding their way to the Far East for centuries.
+The ‘Mother City’ as it is affectionately known, Cape Town is the oldest city in all of South Africa and one of the most beautiful cities in the entire world.
+Dominated by the iconic Table Mountain, Cape Town offers its visitors a unique mix of historical sites, top-notch beaches, great food, and unrivaled natural scenery for a large metro.
+It’s also a good base for exploring the surrounding Winelands, where award-winning wine has been made for hundreds of years as well as rugged Cape Point to the south, where ships have been rounding their way to the Far East for centuries.

-- Don’t leave home without the Rough Guide To Cape Town, only $16 on Amazon!
-It also includes the Cape of Good Hope, wine country and the Garden Rout.
+Don’t leave home without the Rough Guide To Cape Town.
+It also includes the Cape of Good Hope, wine country, and the Garden Route.
 Together with this guide, it will be your best friend on your visit to Cape Town.